True Colors (Amphibia): Plot

-Meanwhile, back in the throne room, Sasha starts to feel guilty about betraying Anne and wonders if she is a horrible person.
+Meanwhile, back in the throne room, Sasha feels guilty about betraying Anne and wonders if she is a horrible person.
 Grime tries to cheer her up by handing her another heron sword and helping her remove a tapestry of a benevolent Andrias, only to find a mural of a sinister-looking Andrias using the Calamity Box to cause chaos and destruction.
 They realize that Andrias is not what he seems, and after seeing Anne and Sprig trying to close the gates, they rush out to stop them.
-While Sprig deals with Grime, Sasha tries to warn Anne about Andrias, but Anne, still furious with Sasha, refuses to listen and they begin to fight.
+While Sprig deals with Grime, Sasha tries to warn Anne about Andrias, but Anne, still furious with Sasha, refuses to listen and begins to fight.
 Eventually, Anne and Sprig defeat Sasha and Grime and manage to close the gates.
 Andrias then appears and orders his guard to arrest the toad soldiers, ending the rebellion.

 Back in the throne room, Anne, Sprig, Polly, Frobo, and General Yunan are waiting for Andrias, with Sasha and Grime tied up.
 Andrias then arrives with Marcy, Hop Pop, and Lady Olivia and is ready to send the girls home.
-Despite Sasha's warnings, Anne gives the Calamity Box to Andrias, who tells them a tale.
+Despite Sasha's warnings, Anne gives the Calamity Box to Andrias, who begins to tell everyone an ancient tale.
 Long ago, Newtopia was a glorious kingdom of greatness until that greatness was lost when the Calamity Box was stolen from him because he trusted those he thought were his friends.
 But now that the box is back, he can finally return his kingdom to glory, revealing that his ancestors were not explorers, but conquerors.
-He puts the Calamity Box on a pedestal, which causes his castle to rise up into the sky, and reactivates his robot army, he reveals that with the Calamity Box he will not only rule all of Amphibia but all other worlds as well, demonstrating his power by destroying one of the Toad Towers.
-Marcy tries to talk to Andrias saying that it wasn't part of the deal, but Andrias reveals he lied to her.
-He also reveals to Anne and Sasha that Marcy had full knowledge of the Calamity Box and got them all stuck in Amphibia on purpose.
+He puts the Calamity Box on a pedestal, which causes his castle to rise into the sky, and reactivates his robot army.
+To everyone's horror, he reveals that he plans to finish his ancestors' work by using the Calamity Box to travel to and conquer other worlds.
+He demonstrates his power by destroying one of the Toad Towers.
+Marcy tries to talk to Andrias, saying that this wasn't part of their deal, but Andrias reveals he lied to her.
+He also admits to Anne and Sasha that Marcy had full knowledge of the Calamity Box and got them all stuck in Amphibia on purpose.
 Marcy reveals that on the day they left, her parents told her that they were moving away, but Marcy, not wanting to be apart from her friends, decided to use the Calamity Box to keep them all together in Amphibia.